oracle-livelabs/apex/workflows/5-add-activities-connections.md

     - In the Settings section,
         - Select the Package Name as **EBA\_DEMO\_WF\_DOC\_APT**
         - For Function, select **UPDATE_FEES**.
-    This procedure will update the Cosultation Fee (FEE) in the APPOINTMENT Table record and also populate the Workflow Variable FEE.
+    This procedure will update the Consultation Fee (FEE) in the APPOINTMENT Table record and also populate the Workflow Variable FEE.

     ![Drag and Drop Invoke API Activity](./images/configure-update-fees.png " ")